jcalcada/DemoDuty/README.md

 # jcalcada.github.io
-**Demoduty Runbook for eCommerce**
+**Demoduty Runbook for eCommerce using SRE agents from PAGERDUTY**

-1. Check if the java process has the `-xms 512` flag turned on
+1. Check if the java process has the `-xms 1024` flag set
-2. change the role to SUDO
+2. increase ulimit to unlimited value
 3. utilize the nice command to provide higher priority to the job
 4. restart the process
 5. plug it in